kshaffer/courses/mt1-assign.md

 Find assignments under the class date in which the assignment is due.
 They are in reverse chronological order (most recent on top).

+## November 4 prep

+***This is the Unit II deadline.*** That means that all species assignments must be submitted by the beginning of class to "count" towards the grade.
+There will be one reassessment opportunity per concept after Nov 4., but *only for concepts that were attempted by the deadline*.
+There is one exception: fourth-species counterpoint will have November 11 as its deadline, since we just started exploring that concept.

+This is also the last opportunity for timed quizzes for all concepts except triads, seventh chords, and Roman numerals.
+Specific quizzes will be announced on Friday, October 31, after October 30 quizzes have been graded.

+Prep work:

+First, please read the [Triads and seventh chords](http://openmusictheory.com/triads.html) page on OMT.
+Come to class ready to practice building and IDing chords, as well as applying the appropriate lead-sheet and Roman numeral symbols.

+Second, complete any outstanding species counterpoint work, especially first and second species.
+(If you have passed up through second species, you can make an attempt at fourth species.)
+Once you have completed your work, share it with Ashley and me on Google Drive ***and*** paste the link for each file in the form below.
+(We've been losing some things in the submission process.
+This will help us make sure nothing is lost or late.)

+<iframe src="https://docs.google.com/forms/d/1aC1uE5i-PFHywRcXsXjuqkABWhi-4PaNw66TaS4_0XM/viewform?embedded=true" width="600" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe><br/>

 ## October 30 prep

 We will begin class with three quizzes.
 Choose from the following: **interval ID**, **interval writing**, **rhythmic notation**, and **minor scales**.
 If you have passed all of these, feel free to come to class at 8:10.